 Tiwale means, “let us shine or glow,” in Chichewa.
-We are a youth founded & led community-based organization in Mtsiliza, Lilongwe, Malawi focused on supporting women and girls through educational, entrepreneurial, and economical opportunities.
+We are a youth-founded & led community-based organization in Mtsiliza, Lilongwe, Malawi focused on supporting women, girls, and non-binary people through educational, entrepreneurial, and economical opportunities.

 Tiwale launched with a team of five young people between ages 14 and 19 years old in 2012.

-The project’s initial focus was a business workshop that was to be followed by micro-loans.
-This enables 40 women to start businesses.
-Tiwale then diversified to vocation skills training offering fashion design, sewing, and tie-dye workshops engaging 66 women.
-The products made in these programs enabled us to buy land and build a community center offering after-school homework support, a library, and learning center.
-Tiwale also offers education grants to promising community members.
+The organizations’ initial focus was a business workshop that was to be followed by micro-loans.
+This enabled 40 women to start businesses.
+Tiwale then diversified to vocation skills training offering fashion design, sewing, and tie-dye workshops engaging 66 more women.
+The products made in these programs enabled us to buy land and build a community center offering after-school homework support, a library, music tech education, STEM, and a learning center.
+Tiwale also offers education grants.

 Since 2012 Tiwale has directly supported 376 women and girls and reached 20,000+ youth in workshops and digital campaigns.